hvignolo87/superside-challenge/README.md

     - `staging`: materialized as a view, where simple casting and renaming is done, and has a 1-1 relation with the landing table.
     - `intermediate`: materialized as a view, where more complex transformations are done to normalize and prepare data for downstream consumption.
     - `marts`: materialized as a table, where the `dim_project.csv` data is loaded as a seed, and then joined with the `fct_engagement_metrics` table in a model named `project_engagement`.

+Please go ahead and check the red arrows in the architecture diagram.

 ## Setup